Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: Application of the least squares method

 \section{Application of the least squares method}

-Following the detailed studies done in \cite{Kataev:2018sjv} we use the results of semi-analytical calculations of the $t^M_4$-term at fixed number of massless quarks performed in \cite{Marquard:2016dcn} and obtain the following overdetermined system of linear equations with two unknown parameters $t^M_{4, 0}$ and $t^M_{4, 1}$, normalized at the $\mu^2=\overline{m}^2_q$ renormalization point and defined in (\ref{zm4}):
+Let us discuss in more details the features of application of the least squares method.
+Following the studies done in \cite{Kataev:2018sjv} we use the results of semi-analytical calculations of the term $t^M_4$ at the fixed number of massless quarks \cite{Marquard:2016dcn} and obtain the following overdetermined system of linear equations with two unknown parameters $t^M_{4, 0}$ and $t^M_{4, 1}$ normalized at the point $\mu^2=\overline{m}^2_q$ and defined in (\ref{zm4}):

-Herewith we restrict ourselves by the consideration of $n_l$ from the interval $3\leq n_l\leq 15$, where the lower bound is fixed by us keeping in mind that we analyze the behavior of perturbative series for the relation between pole and running masses of {\it heavy} quarks, while the upper bound is following from the Banks-Zaks ansatz $n_l<31/2$ \cite{Banks:1981nn}, which insures that in the considered interval of integer values of $n_l$ the QCD asymptotic freedom property is not violated.
+Herewith, we restrict ourselves by the consideration of $n_l$ from the range $3\leq n_l\leq 15$, where the lower bound is fixed by us keeping in mind that we analyze the behavior of perturbative series for the relation between the pole and running masses of {\it heavy} quarks, while the upper bound is following from the Banks-Zaks ansatz $n_l<31/2$ \cite{Banks:1981nn}, which insures that in the considered region of $n_l$ the QCD asymptotic freedom property is not violated.

 To apply the LSM for solving the system (\ref{system}) one should first introduce the $\Phi$-function, which is equal to the sum of the squares of the deviations of all equations in this system: